An Overview of the Ginninderra Catchment Group Landcare Program

 - contributing to and influencing catchment management policy and investment decisions.

-Ginninderra Landcare has been operating for well over a decade.
+Ginninderra Landcare has been operating for well over 20 years.
 During that time 12 separate groups have operated across the catchment.
-Despite major social and demographic changes, including the nature of environmental volunteerism, 10 Landcare groups continue to operate effectively and attract new membership.
+Despite major social and demographic changes, including the nature of environmental volunteerism, 16 Landcare groups continue to operate effectively and attract new membership.

 As the Ginninderra Landcare movement grew, it was recognised that a more coordinated, strategic approach was needed to enable Landcarers to implement partnership based projects which more effectively addressed land and water degradation issues.
 This lead to the formation of the Ginninderra Catchment Group Inc (GCG) in 1996.
 The GCG supports and represents Landcarers working on the Ginninderra Creek Catchment.